silent-ninja-1/simplex-chat/docs/guide/managing-data.md

 <img src="../../blog/images/20220928-passphrase.png" width="330">

-The database is encrypted with a random passphrase that is stored in KeyChain (iOS) or with KeyStore (Android) by default.
+On mobile, SimpleX Chat encrypts the database with a random passphrase by default and stores it securely in KeyChain (iOS) or using KeyStore (Android, TPM module is used when available) before you start using the app.
+On desktop, SimpleX Chat gives you the option to either generate a random passphrase or set a new passphrase before you start using the app.
 It's highly recommended to set a new database passphrase and store it somewhere safely and securely.
 Without it, you won't be able to perform certain actions such as exporting your database or removing your database passphrase from app settings for increased security.

 #### To set a new database passphrase: